As a beginner guitar player I have been wondering how difficult it would be to transition from classical to steel string and vice versa.

 “The all-solid C9 Crossover offers a new spin on a Córdoba classic.
 Built with solid Canadian cedar top and solid mahogany back and sides, this nylon-string guitar’s main standout feature is its steel-string style neck.
 A reduced 48mm nut width, radiused fingerboard, and thin-profiled hand-carved mahogany neck will feel familiar for steel-string or electric players who are just getting into nylon-string guitar.”

 From reading around in forums and general reviews of this guitar it appears the consensus is that this is a very good crossover guitar.
-Check its current pricing on Amazon here.
+Check its current pricing on Sweetwater here.